phicunguyen/Raspberry-Pi-run-your-kernel-module-at-boot-up/README.md

  In my case, my kernel is 4.19.93-v7l+; therefore, the hello.ko will copy to my /lib/modules/4.19.93-v7l+

-    The uname -r return your raspberrpi kernel that being used. pi@raspberrypi:~ $ uname -r
+    The 'uname -r' return your raspberrpi kernel that being used. my is 4.19.93-v7l+ pi@raspberrypi:~ $ uname -r
        4.19.93-v7l+